Zion campgrounds can disappear in minutes for peak spring and fall dates

 Sold out does not always mean gone for good.
 In Zion, the next real opportunity often comes from a cancellation, not from waiting around for fresh inventory.

-That means your fallback plan needs to be speed plus flexibility across Watchman, South Campground, and whatever date range you can realistically take.
+That means your fallback plan needs to be speed plus flexibility across Watchman, South Campground, Lava Point when it fits, and whatever date range you can realistically take.

 The workable plan is rarely the perfect plan.